thosgood/this-weeks-finds/markdown/101-151/week116.md

 morphisms of chain complexes!
 It follows that homotopic maps between spaces give the same homomorphisms between the singular homology groups of these spaces.
-Thus homotopy-equivalent spaces will have isomorphic homology groups\... so we have gotten our hands on a nice tool for studying spaces up to homotopy equivalence.
+Thus homotopy-equivalent spaces will have isomorphic homology groups... so we have gotten our hands on a nice tool for studying spaces up to homotopy equivalence.

 Now that we've got our hands on singular homology, we could easily